sveltejs/svelte-eslint-parser/README.md

     "svelteFeatures": {
       /* -- Experimental Svelte Features -- */
       /* It may be changed or removed in minor versions without notice. */
+      // If true, it will analyze Runes.
+      // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
+      // However, note that if it cannot be resolved due to static analysis, it will behave as false.
+      "runes": false,
+      /* -- Experimental Svelte Features -- */
+      /* It may be changed or removed in minor versions without notice. */
       // Whether to parse the `generics` attribute.
       // See https://github.com/sveltejs/rfcs/pull/38
       "experimentalGenerics": false,